twop/shelv/docs/scratchpad/yc-application.md

 **Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?**

-- Both of us are developers that love optimizing our workflows

-  - There are apps like Raycast and Warp that have huge communities around optimizing workflows.
-We’re inspired by (and are users ourselves) how these tools help their respective domains and we want to do the same.

-- Simon has experience in game development and a lot of his career revolved around performance optimizations (including desktop platform team at Dropbox)

-- Mirza worked on YouTube for iOS, a performance critical consumer app.
+Both of us are developers that love optimizing our workflows, and what we noticed is the tooling gap in our personal and work lives: a temporary place to store rough ideas or play with code (often one-off scripts).
+It feels wrong to create a NodeJS project or a page in Notion for that, we see over and over again, people using tools like Sublime/Notepad++ for transient plain text editing.

-  In a way we have a cheat code: scratch our own itch, we are building a tool for ourselves, adjacent, our social circle is the target audience for Shelv.
+Shelv is the tool optimized just for that.
+In a way, we have a cheat code: scratch our own itch, we are building a tool for ourselves, adjacent, our social circle is the target audience for Shelv.

-- We see over and over again people using Sublime Text, Notepad++ etc, to capture ephemeral thoughts in pure text rather than use Notion or Obsidian, even though those apps are literally open on their screens.
-There’s something about pure ephemeral plain-text that simply frees the mind to explore and play without friction.

 **Who are your competitors?
 What do you understand about your business that they don't?**

 - Notion

-  - Corporate, cloud-based, broader audience / general purpose Promotes knowledge base philosophy, hence not conducive for the sense of “play”
+  - Cloud-based, broader audience / general purpose
+  - Promotes knowledge base philosophy, hence not conducive for the sense of “play”
   - No scripting capabilities

 - Obsidian